 How to make an appointment

-Surgeries are held with Rupert on Mondays and Tuesdays and with Sian on Wednesdays (both in Music 0.11).
-To book an appointment simply add your name to the board outside Music 0.11 or email the fellows at firstname.lastname@example.org or email@example.com.
+Surgeries are held with Sian on Thursdays and with Lizzie on Tuesdays and Wednesdays (both in Arts 3.01).
+To book an appointment simply add your name to the board outside pod L in Arts 3.01 or email the fellows at firstname.lastname@example.org or email@example.com

 Please note that the RLF Fellows do not deal with EFL students, or with learning difficulties such as dyslexia.
 For this kind of assistance please contact the Student Support Service.
 RLF Fellows do not offer a proof-reading service.